gmiDAO/gmiDAO.github.io/_posts/2021-8-25-Deep-dive-into-Solana.md

 ---

-[1] There are 8 key innovations that make the Solana network possible by Anatoly Yakovenko, Founder and CEO at Solana.
+[1] *"There are 8 key innovations that make the Solana network possible*" by Anatoly Yakovenko, Founder and CEO at Solana.

 - **[Proof of History (POH)](https://medium.com/solana-labs/proof-of-history-a-clock-for-blockchain-cf47a61a9274)** — a clock before consensus;
 - **[Tower BFT](https://medium.com/solana-labs/tower-bft-solanas-high-performance-implementation-of-pbft-464725911e79)** — a PoH-optimized version of PBFT;